 In 2010, I left the corporate training and development firm I had started with a couple of business partners in order to pursue a clinical career in mental health counseling.
 Every day since that day has been an affirmation that I made the right decision.
 I am routinely honored by the gift of being allowed to share in the lives of others as they journey, sometimes through the muck, toward living the life they want and deserve.
 I am also thoroughly humbled by the resilience, strength, and determination of people as they overcome adversity in their lives and come out on the other side with a stronger sense of self and direction.
 I love what I do.

 I earned my Master’s degree in clinical mental health counseling from Vanderbilt University and completed a two-year post-graduate residency at the Vanderbilt University Psychological & Counseling Center.
-In addition to my clinical work I am an adjunct faculty member in the mental health counseling Master's program at Vanderbilt University, a past board co-chair for the Nashville Psychotherapy Institute, and I routinely engage professionally in the field of counseling through teaching, supervision of graduate students, presentations at state and national conferences, and advocacy for mental health.
+In addition to my clinical work I am an adjunct faculty member in the mental health counseling Master's program at Vanderbilt University and I routinely engage professionally in the field of counseling through teaching, supervision of graduate students, presentations at state and national conferences, and advocacy for mental health.

 Approach to Counseling

 I view counseling as a collaborative process based on the establishment of a safe and trusting relationship between counselor and client.
-From this foundation, we are able to explore interpersonal, emotional, and behavioral patterns so as to better understand the obstacles that are holding you back from living the life you want and deserve.
+From this foundation, we are able to explore social, emotional, and behavioral patterns so as to better understand the obstacles that are holding you back from living a full and meaningful life.
 I see it as my job to provide you with both support and challenge as you engage in the task of facing and addressing those obstacles.

 - Individual Therapy